User Commands lftp(1)

 ftp:use-mdtm (boolean)

-when true (default), lftp uses MDTM command to deter-
+when true (default), lftp uses MDTM command to determine file modification time.

 ftp:use-mdtm-overloaded (boolean)